 While planning out the design for our project we decided we wanted to make use of a foldable solar panel, to allow for greater portability.
 However, this meant we no longer were able to make use of the all in one solar kits we have researched before.
-While these ktis were convenient, they all came with solar panels that were rigid, as well as being murch larger than what we wanted.
+While these kits were convenient, they all came with solar panels that were rigid, as well as being murch larger than what we wanted.
 Below are the list parts that we will be using in replacement for an all in one solar kit.

 16.1.
-Rational
+Rationale

 For the solar panel, we want it to be relatively small and flexible.
-The Renogy SuitCase hits both of those marks.
+The ALLPOWERS Foldable Solar Panel hits both of those marks.
 As the name would suggest, the panel folds up like a suitcase, providing the necessary flexibility.
 The panels themselves also sport relatively slim dimensions, listed in the table below.
-The 100 watt rating is also acceptable for what we want from this system.
-While higher wattage would always be nicer, that comes at the cost of larger solar panels.
-This panel also had the added bonus over other standalone foldable solar panels in that it came with a charge controller.
-We've also been looking at an Allpowers solar panel, listed in the table below.
-However this product does not seem to have a readily available datasheet, making us hesitant to use it.
+The 200 watt rating is also acceptable for what we want from this system.

 For the battery, we were also looking for something relatively small.
-The Renogy battery we picked only weighs 26lbs while still providing the 100Ah and 12V that we are looking for.
+The Renogy battery we picked only weighs 26 lbs while still providing the 100Ah and 12V that we are looking for.
 It also has the added convenience of coming from the same manufacturer as the solar panel, making comptalbiy easier.

 For the Sine Wave inverter, we decided to stay in the same brand as the battery and solar panels.
 The Renogy inverter is rated for 2000W, which should be just fine for our purposes.
 The main appeal of this product is the low weight, at only 12 pounds.
 This is a significant improvement over some of the earlier models we were looking at, at over 50 pounds.